cryingbat/react-native-app/README.md

 ## section screenshorts

-first:The app will have a full screen rotation of three images，
+first:The app will have a full screen rotation of three images， <br/>
 ![](https://github.com/cryingbat/react-native-app/raw/master/screenshorts/4.jpg)
-The third one has access to the app，
 ![](https://github.com/cryingbat/react-native-app/raw/master/screenshorts/5.jpg)
-Click to enter the login screen，
- Click on the login store session to enter the home page

- The homepage has three main sections: front page + news + mine
+ Click on the login store session to enter the home page The homepage has three main sections: front page + news + mine <br/>
 ![](https://github.com/cryingbat/react-native-app/raw/master/screenshorts/3.jpg)
  The list of news items I put on the front page supports loading more and drop-down refresh functions.
 Click on the news to enter the news page.。
  The news page has a sliding TAB that supports multi-tab horizontal scrolling.
-The details are not in place.
+The details are not in place. <br/>
 ![](https://github.com/cryingbat/react-native-app/raw/master/screenshorts/2.jpg)
  My page is a collection of UI components.
-Such as:
+Such as:<br/>
 ![](https://github.com/cryingbat/react-native-app/raw/master/screenshorts/0.jpg)
 # For beginners, get a quick command of the react-native usage and navigation switch.
 It has a very big effect.
 I hope you can study together and make progress together.